florianBachinger/SCR-Benchmarks-NIPS/README.md

 Our benchmark suite builds upon [established benchmarks for symbolic regression](#credit) and extends them in functionality.
 We provide python code for generating training data for experiments, a set of validation datasets for result comparison, and the ability to check if a function adheres to the specified constraints.

+Additionally, we provide the code and platform to compare to other shape-constrained regression algorithms by hosting up-to-date comparison charts and linking to other algorithms and their respective publications (if available).

 ## Usage

 See our `examples` folder for **more code snippets and usage examples**.
 There we detail the [data sampling](/examples/generate_data.ipynb) methodology and show how to use our [constraint checking](examples/checking_constraints.ipynb) interface.
-This readme only highlights the key features.
+This README only highlights the key features.

 ### Generate Benchmark Data